hecto932/vw-react/README.md

 1. Clone this reponsitory inside one folder.
 2. cd `vk-react` folder and make `npm install`.
 This will install all the project dependecies.
 3. After install all the dependencies you can run some commands:
-  - npm run build:dev: This command run a webpack-dev-server in `http://localhost:9000/` you can make changes on the code and it will refresh automatically.
+  - `npm run build:dev`: This command run a webpack-dev-server in `http://localhost:9000/` you can make changes on the code and it will refresh automatically.
-  - npm run build:prod: This command will create all de js and css bundles.
+  - `npm run build:prod`: This command will create all de js and css bundles.
 If you want to run the bundles you must execute `index.html` file locally.
 4. Enjoy.

 ## Liscense